der-Daniel/garden-traveller/README.md

 bower install
 npm install
-gulp (manually kill gulp when watch task is started) gulp (need to to this the 2nd time; manually kill gulp when watch task is started) http-server dist
+gulp (manually kill gulp when watch task is started) gulp (need to to this a 2nd time; manually kill gulp when watch task is started) http-server dist
 ```